Diego-Angulo/Data-Science-Specialization/README.md

 # Data Science Specialization
 **Jhons Hopkins University - On Coursera**

-This repository contains my **R Markdown** files from the course projects from the Johns Hopkins University Data Science Specialization on Coursera.
+This repository contains my **R Markdown** files related to the course projects from the Johns Hopkins University Data Science Specialization on Coursera.

 ## **About this specialization:**